diogro/expressionVariance-manuscript/main.md

 Functional analysis using GO enrichment indicated a clear link between function and gene expression variance.
 First, genes with high gene expression variance were enriched for biological functions related to reacting to environmental pressures, like immune function and tissue reconstruction.
-Likewise, low variance genes were enriched for basic cell function, like RNA processing, translation, DNA methylation, and cell duplication.
+Likewise, low variance genes were enriched for basic cell functions, like RNA processing, translation, DNA methylation, and cell duplication.
 These results are consistent with previous analysis of gene expression variance on a tissue-by-tissue basis [@Alemu2014-jo].
-This pattern of enrichment is also observed when we look at enrichment for high or low variance genes within the genes associated with each terms in the GO hierarchy.
+This pattern of enrichment is also observed when we look at enrichment for high or low variance genes within the genes associated with each term in the GO hierarchy.
 Basic cell function terms are enriched for low variance genes, and terms involved in response to external stimulus are enriched for high variance genes.

 While indirect, all these patterns point to a selective structuring of gene expression variance.
-Stabilizing and purifying selection are consistent: genes expected to be under strong stabilizing selection, those linked with fundamental baseline biological processes, are indeed over represented in the least variable genes.
+Stabilizing and purifying selection are consistent: genes expected to be under strong stabilizing selection, those linked with fundamental baseline biological processes, are indeed overrepresented in the least variable genes.
 These same genes are also expected to be under strong purifying selection and to show low levels of polymorphisms, which we observe.
 Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, are less variable.
-Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
+Furthermore, genes involved with direct interaction with the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
 Given this strong functional linkage between function and variance, it is not surprising that the gene variance ranking is similar across studies, allowing us to create our ranking in the first place.

 One interesting aspect of the GO term analysis shown in figures \ref{fig:skew_entropy} and \ref{fig:go_skewness} is that there is no biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.
 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.
-Either there is no relation between the gene expression variance and the biological process, or there is a strong bias towards high or low-variance genes.
+For the GO terms we used, either there is no relation between the gene expression variance and the biological process, or there is a strong bias toward high or low-variance genes.
 This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection (i.e., variance reducing selection) or (2) biological processes under disruptive selection (i.e., variance increasing selection).
 In short, we find strong support for the idea that there are genes with consistently more (or less) variable expression levels, and that these differences in variance are the result of different patterns of selection.